JuliaLang/julia/README.md

 ### LLVM

-The most complicated dependency is LLVM, for which we require additional patches from upstream (LLVM is not backward compatible).

-For packaging Julia with LLVM, we recommend either:
+The most complicated dependency is LLVM, for which we require version 3.9 with some additional patches from upstream (LLVM is not backward compatible).
+For packaging Julia, we recommend either:
  - bundling a Julia-only LLVM library inside the Julia package, or
- - adding the patches to the LLVM package of the distribution.
+ - adding the patches to the LLVM 3.9 package of the distribution.
    * A complete list of patches is available in `deps/llvm.mk`, and the patches themselves are in `deps/patches/`.
    * The only Julia-specific patch is the lib renaming (`llvm-symver-jlprefix.patch`), which should _not_ be applied to a system LLVM.
    * The remaining patches are all upstream bug fixes, and have been contributed into upstream LLVM.